 This post comes after a very long hiatus on my side in relation to this personal blog.
 During the past years I have been very busy with work and other activities, but in the last months I took a break and started to re-think my life.

 One of the consequences of this process, has been the revamping of NTCore and the decision to provide it with new content in the shape of articles and programs.
 In fact, I wanted to start with a technical article, but then some considerations crept into my mind and I wanted to share them.

 One of the reasons I stopped writing about interesting things and to dedicate spare time to my IT hobby, was that too much of my time was being spent on work related IT activities not connected to the development of Cerbero Profiler.
-Anyone who has ever worked for a company with incompetent managers, can understand this perfectly.
+Anyone who has ever worked for a company with management issues, can understand this perfectly.
 There are companies, large or small, which kill the passion for whatever you enjoyed doing before working for them.